Chart Color Schemes

 Fairfield West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Fairfield West's dwelling structures, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings.
-This compares to Sydney metro's 73.3% houses and 26.7% other dwellings.
-Home ownership in Fairfield West was 34.7%, with mortgaged dwellings at 29.0% and rented ones at 36.3%.
-The median monthly mortgage repayment was $2,000, aligning with Sydney metro's average, while the median weekly rent was $440 compared to Sydney metro's $400.
-Nationally, Fairfield West's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+In Fairfield West, as per the latest Census evaluation, 88.4% of dwellings were houses with the remaining 11.6% comprising semi-detached homes, apartments, and other types of dwellings.
+This is compared to Sydney metropolitan area's figures of 73.3% houses and 26.7% other dwellings.
+Home ownership in Fairfield West stood at 34.7%, similar to the Sydney metro level, with mortgaged properties at 29.0% and rented dwellings at 36.3%.
+The median monthly mortgage repayment in Fairfield West was $2,000, aligning with the Sydney metro average, while the median weekly rent was $440 compared to Sydney metro's figures of $2,000 and $400 respectively.
+Nationally, Fairfield West's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing